 - S size for the waistbands

-- L size for the weights pockets so I can use the BCD with my drysuit
+- L size for the weights pockets so I can use the BCD when drysuit diving

 How to assemble the Outlaw and Rogue BCDs?